What are they?

 Past symposiums & speakers

 Each year, our symposiums focus on a different area of Indigenous well-being.
-In 2018, our focus is on: Health Equity and the impact on Child & Youth Mental Health.
+In 2019, our focus is on: Land-based healing and wellness.

 |2016, Nov||Connecting Our Health To Our Creation Stories|